Sonny Kiriakis: Second departure (2020)

-Beyond Salem, recast and third departure (2021–2023)
+Beyond Salem, recast, third departure and guest returns (2021–2024)

 In August 2021, it was announced Zach Tinker had been cast in the role of Sonny for the limited series, Days of Our Lives: Beyond Salem, replacing Smith.
 The same year, he reprised the role in Days of Our Lives: A Very Salem Christmas.
 In February 2022, it was announced Tinker would bring Sonny back to the main serial, following the 2022 Winter Olympics break.
 On his return, Tinker admitted, "I didn't have any preconceived notion that they were going to bring me on.
 Honestly.
 I thought that was wishful thinking, and then I got a call that they wanted to put me on the show."
 In February of the following year, it was announced Tinker would exit the role.

+In August 2023, it was announced Ken Corday and Albert Alarr would bring the character back to honor Aniston and the character of Victor.
+Sonny returned to Days of Our Lives on August 30.
+In July 2024, he again returned for the dual-wedding of Xander Kiriakis (Paul Telfer)/Sarah Horton (Linsey Godfrey) and Alex Kiriakis (Robert Scott Wilson)/Theresa Donovan (Emily O'Brien).